nauam/nauam.github.com/docs/en/user-guide/job-options.md

 ### Configuration

 Each Option entry for a _Job_ can be configured to get the set of possible values from a remote URL.
 If you are authoring the _Jobs_ via [_job_.xml file format](/en/user-guide/document-format-reference/job-v20.md#option), simply add a `valuesUrl` attribute for the `<option>`.
-If you are modifying the _Job_ in the QW Control web GUI, you can entry a URL in the "Remote URL" field for the Option.
+If you are modifying the _Job_ in the web GUI, you can entry a URL in the "Remote URL" field for the Option.

 e.g.: